 Before we go any further, it would probably be best to address the curly-haired elephant in the room.

 Keeping that in mind, I’ve tried to learn to take those reactions in stride.
 Putting myself in the opposite position, I can see where someone would feel for a parent that has to face the challenges of raising a child with any kind of disability.
 Raising a “typical” child is difficult enough, let alone one that can’t tell you what he needs or wants, or can lash out at the drop of a hat for seemingly no reason.
 It doesn’t help that autism isn’t as well-known or understood as other conditions.
-You can’t just look at someone with autism and know they have it.
+You can’t just look at someone and know right off the bat that they’re autistic.
 Let’s face it, most people’s exposure to the condition involves seeing puzzle-piece ribbon decals on the backs of mini-vans or that time they watched “Rain Man”.

 Imagine you’re on vacation abroad visiting a friend in their homeland.
 Obviously, your friend knows the local customs and speaks the language, but you don’t.
 She’s invited to a party that night, and wants you to come along, thinking you’ll get a kick out of the local culture and the band that will be playing.